ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A method is a *verb* representing an action that can be performed.
 For consistency within PyAnsys
-libraries, always start the brief description for a method with a verb not ending in 's', followed
+libraries, always start the brief description for a method with a verb not ending in "s" followed
 by an extended summary in a new line if additional information is needed::

   def export_mesh_stats(self, setup_name, variation_string="", mesh_path=None):